Credit Cards Travel Credit Cards

 Other cards to consider

-If you're not sure you fly with Southwest frequently enough to justify the Priority card's $149 annual fee, the Southwest Rapid Rewards Premier Card may be a better fit for you.
+If you're not sure you fly with Southwest frequently enough to justify the Priority card's $149 annual fee, the Southwest Rapid Rewards® Premier Credit Card may be a better fit for you.
 This card offers a slightly lower annual fee of $99, and you'll still have the opportunity to earn Rapid Rewards on your purchases and benefit from a similar welcome offer.

-If you aren’t loyal to Southwest, a more flexible travel card might provide you with more opportunities to earn rewards.
-For example, the Chase Sapphire Preferred® Card has a lower annual fee, and you earn points on all travel and dining — not just with specific partners.
+Another option, the Chase Sapphire Preferred® Card, has a lower annual fee, and you earn points on all travel and dining — not just with specific partners.
+I just recently booked a flight using my rewards points earned with that card (through the Chase Travel portal), and I appreciated that I had a variety of airline options.
 Additionally, this travel rewards credit card offers the option to transfer your points to over a dozen hotel, car rental, and airline partners.

 Generous Welcome Bonus

-Southwest Rapid Rewards® Priority Credit Card
+Southwest Rapid Rewards® Plus Credit Card

 Earn 50,000 bonus points after spending $1,000 on purchases in the first 3 months from account opening